open-AIMS/ereefs-documentation/README.md

 to ensure they contain no sensitive information.

 Initially the eReefs Download Manager, NcAggregate and NcAnimate were released, along with any dependant libraries.
-These represent the components most likely to be useful as stand alone tools.
+These represent the components most likely to be useful as stand-alone tools.
 Each of these tools can be run locally without the need for the full AWS cloud infrastructure as command line tools.
 This command line capability was developed to facilitate testing of these components.

 ## <a name="repositories"></a>Repositories

-The project was divided in sub-projects to make it easier to develop and maintain.
+The project was divided in subprojects to make it easier to develop and maintain.
 Each part of the system is specialised in resolving a single task.
-This documentation repository provides links and introductory documentation for all of the AIMS eReefs Platform code repositories, including those which have not been released publicly yet (as they are still undergoing a security review).
+This documentation repository provides links and introductory documentation for all the AIMS eReefs Platform code repositories, including those which have not been released publicly yet (as they are still undergoing a security review).
 All the repositories hosted from the `open-AIMS` account are openly available.
 Those hosted from the `aims-ks` account are still private.

-If you wish to access any of the repositories that are still private then please contact us and we can potentially set you up as a collaborator.
+If you wish to access any of the repositories that are still private then please contact us, and we can potentially set you up as a collaborator.

 - **Documentation** (this repository)